bocoup/gaia-notes/your-first-app.md

 Then click 'Install!' and it should prompt you to install the app.
 Run the app and voila, there it is!

-What's happening here is the install link runs this script:
+What's happening here is the install link runs this script (modified from [this tutorial app](https://github.com/darkwing/html5apptut/blob/master/installer.html)):

 ```javascript
 function install() {